0xFableOrg/0xFable/docs/architecture.md

 - A can play a single card if he wants
 - A can attack with any number of creatures, if able — attacking simply consists of selecting attacking creatures
-- A can also pass if he doesn't want to attack (or play a card)
+- A can also end his turn if he doesn't want to attack (or play a card)

 In summary, the possible sequences of actions for A in the first turn are:

-- pass
+- end turn
-- play card, then pass
+- play card, then end turn
 - play card, then attack
 - attack